TBuskop/CiteSeekerAI/README.md

 **How to Run the Web Interface:**

-Simply execute the `run_web_interface.bat` script located in the root directory of the project:
+Simply execute or double click the `run_web_interface.bat` script located in the root directory of the project:

 ```bash
 run_web_interface.bat